There is always a reason for why you are chronically tired and have no energy -- sometimes it just takes some sleuthing!

 1) Thyroid Problems - These are incredibly common (particularly hypothyroidism) and are under-diagnosed.

 It makes for very difficult weight loss even when someone has "subclinical" hypothyroidism (meaning that lab values are still within the range, but are not optimal).
-Conventionally, only TSH is typically run to assess thyroid function, however in order to get a complete understanding of how the thyroid is functioning and what may be impacting it, a full thyroid panel must be run including TSH, free T3, free T4, reverse T3, TPO and TG antibodies.
+Conventionally, only TSH is typically run to assess thyroid function, however in order to get a complete understanding of how the thyroid is functioning and what may be impacting it, a full thyroid panel must be run including TSH, free T3, free T4, TPO and TG antibodies (and sometimes Reverse T3 can be helpful too).

 Added to this problem are common nutrient deficiencies that the thyroid needs to function well or heavy metals or toxins that can negatively impact the thyroid.